Televi-Kun

 Televi-Kun (てれびくん, Terebikun) is a Japanese monthly manga magazine published by Shogakukan, starting in May 1976.
-Its main target is elementary school aged boys, younger than the readers of shōnen manga.
+Its main target is preschool-aged boys.
 It features super heroes such as Kamen Rider, Super Sentai, Ultraman and Metal Hero, all of whom have gone on to be cultural phenomena in Japan.

-The name is a portmanteau of terebi, the Japanese word for television, and kun, a Japanese honorific for small children, mainly young boys.
+The name is a portmanteau of televi, short for television, and kun, a Japanese honorific for small children, mainly young boys.